Jacoli1023/MIT-missing-semester-exercises/Lecture1/Lecture1.md

     /bin/bash
     ```

+    ---
  1. **Create a new directory called `missing` under `/tmp`.**

     ```bash
     mkdir /tmp/missing
     ```

+    ---
  1. **Look up the `touch` program.
 The `man` program is your friend.**

     ```bash
     man touch
     ```

+    ---
  1. **Use `touch` to create a new file called `semester` in `missing`.**

     ```bash
     touch /tmp/missing/semester
     ```

+    ---
- 1. **Write the following into that file, one line at a time:
+ 1. **Write the following into that file, one line at a time:**
     ```
     #!/bin/sh
     curl --head --silent https://missing.csail.mit.edu
     ```
-    The first line might be tricky to get working.
+    **The first line might be tricky to get working.
 It's helpful to know that
     `#` starts a comment in Bash, and `!` has a special meaning even within
     double-quoted (`"`) strings.
 Bash treats single-quoted strings (`'`)
     differently: they will do the trick in this case.
 See the Bash